-- in the case of atypical absence patterns (such as certain weekdays or dates).
+- in the case of atypical absence patterns.

 A meeting between a manager and a staff member held at an early stage may help prevent long periods of sickness absence and ensure that staff members are aware of their future options.
 The agreed timeframes stated above are minimum standards.
 In showing due care, managers may decide to follow up sooner.

 It is recommended that managers initiates a dialogue with the staff member as soon as possible and no later than after five consecutive days of absence or in the case of frequent/atypical absence in order to clarify and explore options.